ericmjl/essays-on-data-science/docs/newsletter/2020/07-july.md

 Have you tried to unsubscribe from a email list and got the response that it can "take a few days"?
 Well... follow [this thread](https://twitter.com/Joe8Bit/status/1156312965265707013) to learn why!
 (I’d love it if you’d stay with this newsletter though!)

-## Thank you for reading!

-Hope you enjoyed this edition of the programmer-oriented data science newsletter!
-As always, let me know on [Twitter](twitter.com/ericmjl) if you've enjoyed the newsletter, and I'm always open to hearing about the new things you've learned from it.
-Next month will be a special SciPy 2020 edition, as I find time to carefully catch up and review the talks that have come by!

-Meanwhile, if you'd like to get early access to new written tutorials, essays, 1-on-1 consulting and complimentary access to the Skillshare workshops that I make, I'd appreciate your support on [Patreon](patreon.com/ericmjl)!

-Stay safe, stay indoors, and keep hacking!

-Cheers,
-Eric